singhrishikesh1/arc-task-gen/README.md

 BDH-CQ's ARC-AGI-1 results were evaluated and reproduced by Łukasz Kaiser, a co-author of the Transformer architecture and TensorFlow.

-The results were also reproduced by Richard Zhong, an NYU researcher focused on model evaluation and benchmark robustness.
+The results were also independently reproduced by Remigiusz Kinas, a contributor to Bielik, and Richard Zhong, an NYU researcher.
+Their work focused on model evaluation and benchmark robustness.